tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 # NLP Fake News Detector

-* This project aim at detecting fake new using a Recurrent Neural Network.
+* This project aims at detecting fake new using a Recurrent Neural Network.

-I train a Long Short Term Memory (LSTM) network to detect fake news from a given news corpus.
+Train a Long Short Term Memory (LSTM) network to detect fake news from a given news corpus.

 This project could be practically used by media companies to automatically predict whether the circulating news is fake or not.

-Perform exploratory data analysis and plot word-cloud

-Perform text data cleaning such as removing punctuation and stop words

-Understand the concept of tokenizer.

-Perform tokenizing and padding on text corpus to feed the deep learning model.

 ## Task 1: Understand the Problem Statement and business case